AndyDietrich/NovelFactory/README.md

 ### **Light Theme**
 - Clean, professional appearance
 - High contrast for readability
-- Perfect for daytime use

 ### **Dark Theme**
 - Easy on the eyes
 - Ideal for extended writing sessions
-- Reduces eye strain in low light

-### **Color Theme**
-- Vibrant colors and gradients
-- Playful and inspiring design

 ---